ebartz/ranger/tests/v2/validation/provisioning/rke2/README.md

 7. [Back to general provisioning](../README.md)

 ## Provisioning Input
-provisioningInput is needed to the run the RKE2 tests, specifically kubernetesVersion, cni, and providers. nodesAndRoles is only needed for the TestProvisioningDynamicInput test, node pools are divided by "{nodepool},". psact is optional and takes values `rancher-privileged` and `rancher-restricted` only.
+provisioningInput is needed to the run the RKE2 tests, specifically kubernetesVersion, cni, and providers. nodesAndRoles is only needed for the TestProvisioningDynamicInput test, node pools are divided by "{nodepool},". psact is optional and takes values `ranger-privileged` and `ranger-restricted` only.

 **nodeProviders is only needed for custom cluster tests; the framework only supports custom clusters through aws/ec2 instances.**